kswoll/sexy-http/README.md

 The basic approach is very much inspired by [refit](https://github.com/paulcbetts/refit) but provides a greater array of extensibility points to customize the behavior of the client.

+To start, the general approach is that you define a contract of C# methods that specify the nature of the interaction with the backend endpoint.
+For example, to define an endpoint that takes an `int` and returns a `string`, create an interface like so:

+[Proxy]
+public interface ISampleApi
+{
+    [Post]
+}